symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

         :language: typescript
         :lines:  32-44

 Once signed, Alice can :doc:`announce the transaction <../../concepts/transaction>` to the network.
 Use ``TransactionHttp.announceSync`` instead of ``TransactionHttp.announce`` to wait until it reaches the network and returns back the Transaction object.
-Afterwards, Alice can send an email to Bob.
+After that, Alice can send an email to Bob.

 .. example-code::